 Some marketing channels work better than others, and you will have to see which ones are best for your business.
 Fortunately, with the analytics we mentioned in 3.6, this should not be too difficult, but it might take some time to produce reliable results.
 Focus your efforts on those channels that are most profitable, and use spare resources to experiment with new ones.
 Observe your competition and see what channels they invest in.

 Being able to put out a lot of content consistently is great, but if it is of poor quality, it will backfire quickly.
 Check your materials for mistakes and relevance.
 If you cite other sources, make sure they are credible too and provide links.
 It takes time and effort to build a reputation as a specialist in any given field while one erroneous blog post may be enough to lose all credibility.

 Do not hesitate to ask your audiences to help spread your content.
 Request that they leave a like and share your materials with others.
 Ask them to subscribe to your YouTube channel or mailing list.
 People sometimes tend to forget about these things even if they appreciate the content.
 Inform them that by doing so they help your channel grow, and subscriptions will keep them up-to-date with future content.

-Content is king, and by following at least some of the advice presented above, you should improve the results of your digital marketing campaigns.
-We will end this article by making use of some of our own suggestions – if you found any informative value here, leave a comment and make sure you share the content with others.
+Content is king, and by following at least some of the advice presented above in your content strategies, you should improve the results of your digital marketing campaigns.
+We will end this article by making use of some of our own suggestions, a CTA – if you found any informative value here, leave a comment and make sure you share the content with others.